-- As for any administrative decision, an informal administrative appeal (recours gracieux96) can be lodged before the prefect; - Court appeal: the asylum seeker may file an appeal before the administrative court within two months.
+- As for any administrative decision, an informal administrative appeal (recours gracieux) can be lodged before the prefect; - Court appeal: the asylum seeker may file an appeal before the administrative court within two months.
 Several decisions can be challenged by the asylum seeker.
 1) The decision by which the prefecture refuses to deliver a temporary residence permit because the responsible State has agreed to take charge of him or her; 2) The decision of transfer.
 In such cases, legal aid may be granted but the appeal does not currently carry a suspensive effect; 3) The decision to place the asylum seeker under house arrest (the asylum seeker has 48 hours to appeal; the judge has to take a decision within 72 hours; this appeal has suspensive effect).

-94 National Assembly, Rapport d'information sur l'évaluation de la politique d'accueil des demandeurs d'asile (Information report on the evaluation of the reception conditions offered to asylum seekers), Jeanine Dubié and Arnaud Richard, 10 April 2014.
+National Assembly, Rapport d'information sur l'évaluation de la politique d'accueil des demandeurs d'asile (Information report on the evaluation of the reception conditions offered to asylum seekers), Jeanine Dubié and Arnaud Richard, 10 April 2014.

-95 See additional information in the French report of the European network for technical cooperation on the application of the Dublin II Regulation, December 2012.
+See additional information in the French report of the European network for technical cooperation on the application of the Dublin II Regulation, December 2012.

-96 This is a discretionary remedy.
+This is a discretionary remedy.

-In addition, the appeal for interim measures in order to suspend an administrative decision (référé suspension97) enables the suspension of a transfer order in the event of an emergency and where there is serious doubt about the legality of the decision.
+In addition, the appeal for interim measures in order to suspend an administrative decision (référé suspension) enables the suspension of a transfer order in the event of an emergency and where there is serious doubt about the legality of the decision.
 According to French jurisprudence, a situation of emergency is generally granted when the claimant is actually detained in an administrative detention centre.
 Although processed relatively rapidly, appeals for interim measures do not have a suspensive effect during the examination of the claim.

-Indicators: Is a personal interview of the asylum seeker conducted in prac procedure? tice in most cases in the Dublin □ Yes ⊠ No - If so, are interpreters available in practice, for interviews? 🗌 Yes 🖾 No
+'Indicators: Is a personal interview of the asylum seeke procedure?If so, are interpreters available in practice, f er conducted in practice in most cases in the Dublin Yes No For interviews?
+Yes No

-Asylum seekers under the Dublin procedure are not eligible for a temporary residence permit like other asylum seekers.98 They do not benefit from an examination of their application for asylum by OFPRA and therefore they do not have a personal interview on the substance of their application for asylum in France in the framework of this procedure.
+Asylum seekers under the Dublin procedure are not eligible for a temporary residence permit like other asylum seekers.
+They do not benefit from an examination of their application for asylum by OFPRA and therefore they do not have a personal interview on the substance of their application for asylum in France in the framework of this procedure.
 The merit of their asylum claim will be examined if France is designated as the responsible State at the end of the process.